stashapp/stash/README.md

 # Usage

 ## Quickstart Guide
-### Launching
-Once downloaded, Run the executable (double click the exe on windows or run `./stash-osx` / `./stash-linux` from the terminal on macOS / Linux) to get started.

 Stash is a web-based application.
-Once the application is running, it is available (by default) from http://localhost:9999.
-You can change this in the settings.
+Once the application is running, the interface is available (by default) from http://localhost:9999.

-### Configuring and Importing Your Content
-On first run, Stash will prompt you for some configuration options and a directory to index (you can also skip this step and complete afterward)
+On first run, Stash will prompt you for some configuration options and media directories to index, called "Scanning" in Stash.
+After scanning, your media will be available for browsing, curating, editing, and tagging.

-### Gathering Content Metadata
-After indexing, you can manually view, edit and tag your content as you'd like.

-Stash can pull metadata (performer, description, studio, etc) information from the internet through the use of small snippets of code called  [scrapers](https://github.com/stashapp/stash/tree/develop/ui/v2.5/src/docs/en/Scraping.md) that interpret external database and website information and import it into your program.
-Stash comes pre-installed with one such scraper.
+Stash can pull metadata (performers, tags, descriptions, studios, and more) directly from many sites through the use of [scrapers](https://github.com/stashapp/stash/tree/develop/ui/v2.5/src/docs/en/Scraping.md), which integrate directly into Stash.

-In order to maximize this functionality, you will need to download Scrapers from the [Community Scrapers Collection](https://github.com/stashapp/CommunityScrapers). (maintained by the Stash community).
-Start with a few and add to them as necessary.
-After downloading, copy the contents of the archive to the /scrapers/ subdirectory of your Stash installation, then restart Stash.
-The scraper list will show up in the "Metadata Providers" section of your configuration screen.

-The simplest way to tag a large number of files is by using the [Tagger](https://github.com/stashapp/stash/blob/develop/ui/v2.5/src/docs/en/Tagger.md) view which uses filename keywords to help identify the file and pull in scene and performer information from our stash-box database as well as other sources.
-Note that Stash-Box not comprehensive and you will likely need to use the scrapers to identify some of your media.
+Many community-maintained scrapers are available for download at the [Community Scrapers Collection](https://github.com/stashapp/CommunityScrapers).
+The community also maintains StashDB, a crowd-sourced repository of scene, studio, and performer information, that can automatically identify much of a typical media collection.
+Inquire in the Discord for details.
+Identifying an entire collection will typically require a mix of multiple sources.

+<sub>StashDB is the canonical instance of our open source metadata API, [stash-box](https://github.com/stashapp/stash-box).</sub>

 # Translation
 [![Translate](https://translate.stashapp.cc/widgets/stash/-/stash-desktop-client/svg-badge.svg)](https://translate.stashapp.cc/engage/stash/)